LelsersLasers/UnderwaterWorld/README.md

 - 3d fish/boids
     - Wrapping
-        - Try to stay within the view/generation view frustrums?
+        - Try to stay within the view/generation view frustrums
             - Would be able to lower the number of boids and have the same effect
 - Preformance
     - What are actually the slow parts?
-    - What parts go in vertex shader vs fragment shader?
-    - Pack uniform data without padding floats
     - If have "extra preformance"
         - Bigger view distance (chunks + fog)
         - Build chunks faster/slower?